anthonykrivonos/Quantico/README.md

 3. Create a file called `.env` and input your credentials:

 ```
-USERNAME=yourEmail@probably.com
+EMAIL=yourEmail@probably.com
 PASSWORD=yourPassword123
 ```

 4. Run tests in the `tests/tests.py` file.
-It will use `dotenv` to load your `USERNAME` and `PASSWORD`, so you don't have to worry about hardcoding these credentials.
+It will use `dotenv` to load your `EMAIL` and `PASSWORD`, so you don't have to worry about hardcoding these credentials.
 5. `cd` to `tests`.
 Start the tests script with `python tests.py`.

 As this project evolves, I will give users the option to run their algorithms on a REST server, as well as better constructed script files.